marcosan93/Price-Forecaster/README.md

-# Predicting Future Prices of Bitcoin and More
+# Predicting Future Prices of Bitcoin and Stocks

 ### Articles on Medium
 Using Time Series models: SARIMA and FB Prophet to forecast Bitcoin prices: